Hangukpower/Aloha-Android-IOS-app/README.md

 Aloha will offer monthly subscription models to users.
 The basic plan will offer access to the personalized recommendations and daily CBT exercises, while the premium plan will include access to licensed therapists and psychiatrists for telehealth appointments.
 The pricing for these plans will be $9.99/month for the basic plan and $39.99/month for the premium plan.

 ## Partnerships with Healthcare Providers or Insurance Providers
 Aloha will also partner with healthcare providers and insurance providers to offer the app as a covered benefit to their members.
 This will allow Aloha to expand its user base and generate revenue through partnerships with these organizations.

+## Corporations
-Corporations: Aloha will also offer its services to corporations looking to support their employees' mental health.
+Aloha will also offer its services to corporations looking to support their employees' mental health.
 The app can be offered as an employee benefit, and corporations can purchase bulk subscriptions for their employees at a discounted rate.

 ## Marketing and Sales
 Aloha will primarily rely on digital marketing strategies to promote the app.
 This will include social media advertising, search engine marketing, and influencer marketing.
 Additionally, the app will be promoted through partnerships with healthcare providers, insurance providers, and corporations.